 1. Save Up Enough Money

-Don’t forget to add to that budget any expenses, you need before you leave, e.g. flight ticket, travel insurance (World Nomads have some great deals), maybe a new laptop or backpack.
-Make a list and early enough so you still have time to save some money.
+Don’t forget to add to that budget any expenses, you need before you leave, e.g. flight ticket, travel insurance (SafetyWing is my top recommendation), and maybe a new laptop or backpack.
+Make a list early enough so you still have time to save some money.

 2. Quit your job